- Glacier Peak High School

 -

-As a parent/guardian, you can help prevent the spread of illness by not sending a sick student to school.
-In determining whether to keep your student home, we encourage you to consider:
+As a parent/guardian, you can help prevent the spread of illness by not sending a sick child to school.
+In determining whether to keep your child home, we encourage you to familiarize yourself with the following guidelines.

-- Appearance and behavior – A student that is difficult to wake, unusually tired, pale, irritable and/or lacking in normal appetite should remain at home.
+- Appearance and behavior – A child that is difficult to wake, unusually tired, pale, irritable and/or lacking in normal appetite should remain at home.
 These symptoms could indicate the onset of illness.

 - Cold symptoms or COVID-19 symptoms: The symptoms of COVID-19 include fever, shortness of breath, body aches, new loss of taste or smell, cough (new, changes, or worsening), nausea, vomiting, diarrhea, congestion or sore throat.
 With any of these symptoms, individuals should stay home and should be tested for COVID-19.
-If testing positive, individuals should stay home for five days (first day of symptoms is day zero).
-If testing is negative, individuals can return if symptoms have significantly improved, and they are fever free for 24 hours without medication.
+Individuals can return if symptoms have significantly improved, and they are fever free for 24 hours without medication.
+As of late September 2024, residential households in the U.S. are eligible to order four (4) free at-home COVID-19 tests from USPS.
+Free tests can also be ordered from the U.S. Department of Health & Human Services.

-Please note: A severe sore throat or sore throat that is worsening or not improving could be strep throat even if there is no fever.
-Other symptoms of strep throat in students are headache and stomach upset.
-Keep your student home from school and have your student medically evaluated.
-If strep has been diagnosed, they may return to school as early as 24 hours after antibiotic treatment begins.
+- Sore throat: A severe sore throat or sore throat that is worsening or not improving could be strep throat even if there is no fever.
+Other symptoms of strep throat are headache and stomach upset.
+Keep your child home from school and have your child medically evaluated.
+If strep has been diagnosed, students may return to school as early as 24 hours after antibiotic treatment begins.

-- Ear infections without fever – Please have your student medically evaluated as repeated ear infections can cause permanent hearing loss.
-School exclusion is not necessary unless your student is uncomfortable.
+- Ear infections without fever – Please have your child medically evaluated as repeated ear infections can cause permanent hearing loss.
+School exclusion is not necessary unless your child is uncomfortable.

-- Diarrhea and/or vomiting – Three or more watery stools in a 24 -hour period and two or more episodes of vomiting in the past 24 hours is a reason to keep your student at home.
-Please keep your student home for 24 hours after the last episode (without medication).
-If episodes of diarrhea and/or vomiting happen at school, please keep student home the following school day or until free of incident for at least 24 hours.
-A single episode of diarrhea or even vomiting, unaccompanied by any other symptoms, may not be reason enough for the student to miss school – it is best to look at your student’s overall condition in determining if they are well enough to attend school.
-If you do decide to send your student, please be sure that you are available to pick your student up if their condition worsens.
+- Diarrhea and/or vomiting – Three or more watery stools in a 24 -hour period and two or more episodes of vomiting in the past 24 hours is a reason to keep your child at home.
+Please keep your child home for 24 hours after the last episode (without medication).
+If episodes of diarrhea and/or vomiting happen at school, please keep your child home the following school day or until free of incident for at least 24 hours.
+A single episode of diarrhea or even vomiting, unaccompanied by any other symptoms, may not be reason enough for the student to miss school – it is best to look at your child’s overall condition in determining if they are well enough to attend school.
+If you do decide to send your child, please be sure that you are available to pick your child up if their condition worsens.

 - Open wounds – Open wounds must be kept covered with a dressing that is taped on all four sides.
 Any wound that appears to be infected should be evaluated by a medical professional.